-Kuler is a featured-rich online color free tool from Adobe that you can use to create your color themes or browse through thousands of themes generated by community members.
-As a registered user you can save your themes and then view them in MyKuler.
-You can create themes using single color or by using color wheel.
+Kuler is a feature-rich online color free tool from Adobe that you can use to create your color themes or browse through thousands of themes generated by community members.
+As a registered user, you can save your themes and then view them in MyKuler.
+You can create themes using a single color or by using a color wheel.
 You can also extract color scheme from your images, for that you can upload your images or import them from Flickr.
 Kuler is my favorite.

 ColorSchemeDesigner is another free, online tool to generate color palettes.
-Its unique, easy-to-use color theme creator packs many useful featuers.
-You can generate single monochromatic, complimentary, triad, tetrad, analogic, and accented analogic color palettes.
-Not only you can create the color palette , you can also user their preview function to apply your palette to a dummy web page, to see how your colors will look on your website.
+Its unique, easy-to-use color theme creator packs many useful features.
+You can generate single monochromatic, complementary, triad, tetrad, analogic, and accented analogic color palettes.
+Not only you can create the color palette, you can also use their preview function to apply your palette to a dummy web page, to see how your colors will look on your website.
 This will definitely save many designers lot of time.